Benchmarks

 # Run full comparison benchmark

-cargo bench --bench official_db_comparison
+cargo bench -p dbx-benchmarks --bench official_db_comparison

 # Run individual database benchmarks

-cargo bench --bench official_db_comparison -- dbx_
+cargo bench -p dbx-benchmarks --bench official_db_comparison -- dbx_

-cargo bench --bench official_db_comparison -- sqlite_
+cargo bench -p dbx-benchmarks --bench official_db_comparison -- sqlite_

-cargo bench --bench official_db_comparison -- sled_
+cargo bench -p dbx-benchmarks --bench official_db_comparison -- sled_

-cargo bench --bench official_db_comparison -- redb_
+cargo bench -p dbx-benchmarks --bench official_db_comparison -- redb_

 Conclusion